12EveIshimwe/Pitch_App/README.md

 * Adding comments.

 ## Input
-* 1.Enter your email address.
+* 1.Enter your email address,
-* 2.Enter password.
+* 2.Enter password,
-* 3.On page load,
+* 3.Submit the form.
 * 4.The user will delete a user account.

 ## Output